Distilleries NAICS 312140

 • The distillery industry is highly concentrated; the top 50 companies account for 92% of industry revenue.
 The craft distilling industry is also concentrated; less than 2% of producers are responsible for 56% of cases sold.

-• Large firms with distillery operations, which include Diageo, Pernod Ricard, Brown Forman, and Bacardi, typically have business in foreign markets.
+• Large firms with distillery operations, such as Diageo, Pernod Ricard, Brown Forman, Suntory (Jim Beam), and Bacardi, typically do business in foreign markets.

 • Over half of distilleries are formed as partnerships.